 How to Flock Pinecones

 Another item that looks great flocked is pinecones, and these are super easy as well.
-I have collected a few from around the property and decided to add these 2 step-flocking method to a few of them.
+I have collected a few from around the property and decided to add these two step-flocking methods to a few of them.

-Because there is still an abundance of leftover flocking, it was added to a small wreath and another small tree!
+Because there is still an abundance of leftover fake snow, it was added to a small wreath and another small tree!
 See how addictive this method is?
 LOL!!

 You can add the flocking to enhance old Christmas Supplies such as wreaths and garlands.
 Be sure to check out this cute DIY Garland that I made last weekend.
 This project could also be flocked by adding artificial greenery and then flocking the greenery to change the garland’s look completely.